THINGS TO DO IN COPENHAGEN IN 3 DAYS

 The train station is right in the city center and you can catch a bus if you need to get to your accommodation.

-There are also buses and metros that drop you off at Copenhagen train station for a reasonable price.
+Some buses and metros drop you off at Copenhagen train station for a reasonable price.

 In Copenhagen, you can walk to many sights – but if you are too tired or don’t want to walk much, you can rely on good public transportation.